Turbo: Effective Caching in Differentially-Private Databases: Evaluation

 \subsection{Use Case (3): Partitioned Streaming Database}

-\heading{System-wide evaluation.} {\em Question 6: In streaming databases partitioned by time, does \sysname significantly improve privacy budget consumption compared to baselines?
-Does warm-start help?} \F\ref{fig:multiblock_streaming_covid_cumulative_budget_consumption_zipf0}-\ref{fig:multiblock_streaming_citibike_cumulative_budget_consumption_zipf0} show \sysname's privacy budget consumption compared to the baselines.
+\heading{System-wide evaluation.} {\em Question 7: In streaming databases partitioned by time, does \sysname significantly improve privacy budget consumption compared to baselines?
+Does warm-start help?} \F\ref{fig:multiblock_streaming_covid_cumulative_budget_consumption_zipf0}-\ref{fig:multiblock_streaming_citibike_cumulative_budget_consumption_zipf0} show \sysname's budget consumption compared to the baselines.
 The experiments simulate a streaming database, where partitions arrive over time and queries request the latest $P$ partitions, with $P$ chosen uniformly at random between $1$ and the number of available partitions. \sysname outperforms both baselines significantly for all workloads, particularly when warm-start is enabled.
-Without warm-start, \sysname improves performance by $1.8-3.2\times$ at the end of the workload.
+Without warm-start, \sysname improves performance by $1.5-3.5\times$ at the end of the workload.
 With warm-start, \sysname gives \partitionedstreamingdbimprovement improvement over the best baseline for each workload, showing its effectiveness for the streaming use case.
+When there is a large variety of unique queries the \exactcachetree has a significantly better hit-rate than the \exactcache baseline and performs better (\F\ref{fig:multiblock_streaming_covid_cumulative_budget_consumption_zipf0}).
+In \F\ref{fig:multiblock_streaming_covid_cumulative_budget_consumption_zipf1} and \ref{fig:multiblock_streaming_citibike_cumulative_budget_consumption_zipf0} the query pool is considerably smaller.
+Both baselines have a good enough hit-rate while the \exactcachetree needs to consume more privacy budget to compensate for the aggregation error which makes it perform worse.
 This concludes our evaluation across use cases ({goal \bf (G6)}).